valedobrandi/valedobrandi/README.md

-- 👋 Hi, I’m @bernardo ramos
+- 👋 Hi, I’m @Bernardo Ramos
-- 👀 I’m interested in technology to improve lives
+- 👀 I’m interested in Technology to improve lives.
-- 🌱 I’m currently learning react...
-- 💞️ I’m looking to collaborate on anything FUN!
-- 📫 How to reach me ---> send a menssage
+- 📫 How to reach me valedobrandi@gmail.com
 - ⚡ Fun fact: love mountains and code

 Have Fun!